 This course will examine different crises confronting cities in the 21st century.
 Topics will range from informal settlements, to immigration, terrorism, shrinking population, sprawl, rising seas, affordable housing, gentrification, smart cities.
 The range of cities will include Los Angles, New Orleans, Paris, Logos, Caracas, Havana, New York, Hong Kong, Dubai among others.

 An introduction to the influence of materials in artistic, architectural, and product design.
 Primarily focused on the artist, architect, and designer who want to know more about materials and the principles of materials science and characterization.
 This class is also for the engineer who wants to study more about design.
 Focus will be on how technical properties, aesthetics, sustainability, manufacturability, and ergonomics relate to material properties and selection.

 This course approaches drawing as a way of thinking and seeing.
-Students will be introduced to a range of drawing issues, as well as a variety of media, including charcoal, graphite, ink and oil stick.
+Students will be introduced to a range of drawing issues, as well as a variety of media, including charcoal, graphite, ink, oil stick, collage, string, wire and clay.
 Subject matter includes still life, the figure, landscape and architecture.
 Representation, abstraction and working from imagination will be explored.
-A structured independent project will be given at the end of the semester.
+A structured independent project will be completed at the end of the term.